 Who knows, anyhow, last Christmas we decided the time was ripe for the kids first time skiing holiday.

 My wife and eldest kid were first timer skiers and were learning to ski as an adult.
 My youngest child, Victoria, was also having her first time skiing experience but I was less worried about her.
 It seems that small kids learn to ski more easily compared to adults – and that was true in her case too.
+So I would definitely recommend teaching kids to ski from an early age, you can even be successful teaching a toddler to ski.

 So we started planning our skiing holidays for beginners.
 We booked a small and cheap self-contained apartment in Alpe d’Huez close to the ski lift as we were on a tight budget.
 Alpe d’Huez in France is in my opinion one of the best ski resorts for first timers as it has plenty of green and blue runs for practice.